olafhartong/parsoalto/README.md

 Palo Alto Networks Rule Parser

-This toolset generates human readable ip - ip rules in csv (Note: it does it in memory so reserve some) It also generates a csv file with all rules that are unused on firewalls. (working on a panorama fix)
+This toolset generates human readable ip - ip rules in csv (Note: it does it in memory so reserve some)

+It also generates a csv file with all rules that are unused on firewalls. (working on a panorama fix)

+Note!
+---
-note! firewalls managed by a panorama need to be polled through panorama, otherwise your results will be useless
+Firewalls managed by a panorama need to be polled through panorama, otherwise your results will be useless

 Requirements:
+---
  - xmllint
  - PHP 5.x
  - curl